angular-gantt/angular-gantt/README.md

 - **from-date**

-  If specified ensures that the chart is rendered starts at the from-date.
-This is useful for showing the chart even without any tasks or empty time before the first task.
+  If specified ensures that the chart rendering starts at the from-date.
+This is useful for showing the chart even without any tasks, or empty time before the first task, or truncate previous tasks.

-  *Note: At this time this does not truncate the tasks, so you will have to do that to your data*

 - **to-date**

-  If specified ensures that the chart is rendered goes at least to the end-date.
-This is useful for showing the chart even without any tasks or empty time after the last task.
+  If specified ensures that the chart rendering goes at least to the end-date.
+This is useful for showing the chart even without any tasks, or empty time after the last task, or truncate next tasks.

-  *Note: At this time this does not truncate the tasks, so you will have to do that to your data*

 - **data**